Mt. Carmel High School (San Diego): Instrumental Music Program

 Mt.
 Carmel's two-time Grammy Award-winning band and orchestra, were directed by nationally recognized director, the late Warren Torns (d 2022), Garry McPherson (now retired), and are now directed by Martin Fierro, former assistant director of Westview High School's band program.
 In 1988, under the direction of Tom Cole, the Marching Sundevil Band was featured in the opening scenes of the movie "Little Nikita", starring Sidney Poitier, River Phoenix, and Richard Jenkins.
 The school's Marching Band, Concert Band, Wind Ensemble II, Wind Ensemble I, and orchestra are led by Martin Fierro.
 The school performed in the 2010 Fiesta Bowl, both in the field tournament and parade.
 The band took 2nd in the field show competition by .05 and 1st place in the parade making them the overall champions of the Fiesta Bowl National Band Championship.
 Mt.
 Carmel competes against the top bands in Southern California annually at the Southern California School Band and Orchestra Association (SCSBOA) Championships.
-They have been Gold Medal Champions for the field show tournament in the 6A Division class multiple times including 5 consecutive years from 2015-2019.
+They have been Gold Medal Champions for the field show tournament in the 6A Division class multiple times including 5 consecutive years from 2015 to 2019.
 In 2006, the Marching Sundevils performed for the 11th time in the Tournament of Roses Parade in Pasadena, California.
 In 2005, Mt.
 Carmel's Music Department hosted the Holiday Bowl High School Band Competition.
 The annual Mt.
 Carmel Tournament of Bands has been held each October since 1976 and is the most widely attended parade and field competition in San Diego with over 30 bands in attendance.